WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * Do they receive unreasoned refusals (**DF-9**, §7.1.3.1) preventing effective appeals?
 * How often do refusals get appealed vs. abandoned due to costs?

-**The lived reality gap:** Layer 2 documented what judges say the law is.
-Layer 4 will test whether progressive principles translate into accessible practice—or remain theoretical promises that operational barriers prevent parties from realizing.
+**The lived reality gap:** Layer 2 documented what judges say the law is and revealed how judicial discretion sometimes inverts those principles.
+Layer 4 will test whether parties experience this inversion—whether "publish unless harm" truly operates as stated or whether burden-shifting, heightened barriers, and objection-as-veto transform theoretical rights into inaccessible promises.

 ### 7.2.10.3 Gap 3: External Validation (Layer 5)